sqcndev/SquishyCoinQT/README.md

 *p.s.* Currently only `x86_64` arch supported for MacOS, build for `Apple M1` processors unfortunately not yet supported.

-## Create squishy.conf ##
+## Create SQCN.conf ##

-Before start the wallet you should [create config file](https://github.com/DeckerSU/SquishyCoin/wiki/F.A.Q.#q-after-i-start-squishy-qt-i-receive-the-following-error-error-cannot-parse-configuration-file-missing-squishyconf-only-use-keyvalue-syntax-what-should-i-do) `squishy.conf` at one of the following locations:
+Before start the wallet you should [create config file](https://github.com/DeckerSU/SquishyCoin/wiki/F.A.Q.#q-after-i-start-squishy-qt-i-receive-the-following-error-error-cannot-parse-configuration-file-missing-squishyconf-only-use-keyvalue-syntax-what-should-i-do) `SQCN.conf` at one of the following locations:

-- Linux - `~/.squishy/squishy.conf`
+- Linux - `~/.squishy/SQCN.conf`
-- Windows - `%APPDATA%\Squishy\squishy.conf`
+- Windows - `%APPDATA%\Squishy\SQCN.conf`
-- MacOS - `~/Library/Application Support/Squishy/squishy.conf`
+- MacOS - `~/Library/Application Support/Squishy/SQCN.conf`

 With the following content: